Originally published in April 2017. Last updated on April 21st, 2025.

 - Use pruners and trimmers to remove shrub and tree overgrowth

-- Plant flowers, shrubs, trees, and turf as requested by client
+- Plant flowers, shrubs, trees, and turf as requested by the client

 - Meet with potential clients to assess lawns and identify areas of improvement